Than-Sing/than-sing.github.io/_pages/about.md

 **Project**
 - The neural tangent kernel (NTK) is induced by infinite depth and finite width.
 - Reveal the weak dependence of gradients induced by seperating layers.
-- Based on the law of large numbers for weakly dependent series.
+- Base on the law of large numbers for weakly dependent series.
 </div>
 </div>